ern0/swarm-player/doc/design.md

 Get some devices.

-## Milestone 4: Control station
+## Milestone 4: Admin mode

-The control station should display some information on the system (dashboard), the server should collect and provide data.
+Exactly one of the clients should be put in admin mode.
+The role of this client:

+- control the show,
+- play the song: send notes to server,
+- receive external MIDI and send to server,
+- display dashboard,
+- diaplay any other show elements,
+- play *Master Channel*.

+Milestone features:

+- enter admin mode,
+- show dashboard.

 ### Client

-- Dashboard: show active clients with ID and info
+- Show active clients with ID and info on the dashboard,
-- Show connect and disconnect
+- handle connect and disconnect.

 ### Server

-- Collect dashboard data
+- Collect dashboard data,
-- Push data upon change
+- push data upon change.

 ## Milestone 5: The channel concept